-Once artists are accepted into Artists in Schools (AIS), they must adhere to the following annual expectations:
+Once artists are accepted into the program, they must adhere to the following annual expectations:

 Artist Participation Fee

-Artists annually are checked in the National Sex Offender Public Website.
+Using the National Sex Offender Public Web United Arts staff performs a background check on all approved artists annually.
 This practice safeguards the integrity of the Artists in Schools Directory and the artists whose programming the United Arts Council endorses.